-With views of the Litchfield Hills and the town of New Milford, the School’s hilltop campus in western Connecticut offers a secure and scenic setting.
-While the campus’s rolling lawns and attractive buildings might seem a world apart, the New Milford town green and a variety of shops and restaurants are only a short walk down the hill.
-Our boarders appreciate the convenience (after signing out with their dorm parents) of going out to dinner on a weekend with friends or shopping for snacks and necessities.
-The School is 84 miles from New York City, 45 miles from Hartford, and 35 miles from New Haven.
+Come find yourself on our beautiful hilltop, surrounded by views of Litchfield County and the town of New Milford.
+The campus brings together historic stone landmarks with contemporary architecture.
+It is a place of sweeping lawns, winding paths, grand old trees, and expansive playing fields.
+While the heart of campus is compact and walkable, the New Milford town green and a variety of shops and restaurants are only a short distance down the hill.
+Our boarders appreciate the convenience of going out to dinner on a weekend with friends or shopping for snacks and necessities - after signing out with their dorm parent, of course!
+While nestled on a hilltop in Litchfield County, Canterbury is conveniently located at the intersection of several urban centers.
+Our campus is only 150 miles from Boston, 85 miles from New York City, 45 miles from Hartford, and 35 miles from New Haven.

 Students and Faculty

-Canterbury’s college preparatory program provides a challenging course of study, supported by individual attention as needed.
-The School community is comprised of students and faculty of many faiths and from different backgrounds.
-Canterbury’s approximately 330 students come from 16 states and 14 countries—65 percent are boarders and 35 percent are day students.
+The Canterbury community is comprised of students and faculty of many faiths and backgrounds.
+Canterbury’s approximately 320 students come from 18 states and 20 countries—65 percent are boarders and 35 percent are day students.

 The curriculum serves a range of academic abilities.
 We offer 16 AP courses and 26 Honors sections as well as support for students who benefit from extra help with coursework.
-Technology, a powerful tool for learning, is integrated into courses across the curriculum.
-Each classroom has a SMART Board, and teachers use iPads and Apple TVs to enhance teaching.
-The Director of the Copley Library is current with 21st century research options and serves as a valuable resource to faculty and students.
-A faculty committee monitors the school’s curriculum and encourages the incorporation of current, sound practices.
+Technology, a powerful tool for learning, is integrated into courses across the curriculum through the latest JTouch interactive whiteboard models.
+Ellen O’Meara, The Director of the Copley Library, serves as a valuable resource to faculty and students as an educator of 21st century best practices in research.
+A faculty committee monitors the School’s curriculum and encourages the incorporation of current, sound practices.